thaddpomarejos/homelab-projects/02-InstallingAdGuard/README.md

 ---

-# What I Learned
+# What Was Learned

-One of the biggest things I learned from this project was how to **troubleshoot a network service instead of assuming the service itself was broken**.
+One of the biggest things learned from this project was how to **troubleshoot a network service instead of assuming the service itself was broken**.

-When AdGuard did not initially appear to be handling my computer's DNS requests, I worked through the problem by checking the Windows network configuration, testing DNS resolution, querying the AdGuard server directly, and comparing the results.
+When AdGuard did not initially appear to be handling the computer's DNS requests, worked through the problem by checking the Windows network configuration, testing DNS resolution, querying the AdGuard server directly, and comparing the results.

-The direct `nslookup` test showed that AdGuard Home was functioning correctly and helped me narrow the issue down to the client-side DNS configuration.
+The direct `nslookup` test showed that AdGuard Home was functioning correctly and helped narrow the issue down to the client-side DNS configuration.

-This project helped me better understand how **DNS clients, DNS servers, IPv4/IPv6, and network configuration work together**.
+This project helped provide a better understanding of how **DNS clients, DNS servers, IPv4/IPv6, and network configuration work together**.

 ---

 ## Future Improvements

-As I continue developing my homelab, I plan to:
+Future improvements for the homelab include:

 - Configure additional devices to use AdGuard Home.
 - Learn more about IPv6 DNS configuration.